airbytehq/airbyte/docs/integrations/destinations/redshift.md

     `bucketPath/namespace/streamName/syncDate_epochMillis_randomUuid.csv` containing three columns
     (`ab_id`, `data`, `emitted_at`).
 Normally these files are deleted after the `COPY` command completes; if you want to keep them for other purposes, set `purge_staging_data` to `false`.
-- **File Buffer Count**
-  - Number of file buffers allocated for writing data.
-Increasing this number is beneficial for connections using Change Data Capture (CDC) and up to the number of streams within a connection.
-Increasing the number of file buffers past the maximum number of streams has deteriorating effects.

 NOTE: S3 staging does not use the SSH Tunnel option for copying data, if configured.
 SSH Tunnel supports the SQL connection only.
 S3 is secured through public HTTPS access only.
 Subsequent typing and deduping queries on final table